Swietlan Nicholas Kraczyna

 M.F.A., Southern Illinois University, Illinois; B.F.A., Rhode Island School of Design.

-Swietlan Nicholas Kraczyna earned his Bachelors of Fine Arts degree in painting from the Rhode Island School of Design (RISD) in 1962 and his Masters of Fine Arts from Southern Illinois University in 1964.
-In 1964, Kraczyna moved to Florence, Italy, where he continues to live and work.
+Swietlan Nicholas Kraczyna earned his Bachelors of Fine Arts in painting from the Rhode Island School of Design (RISD) in 1962 and his Masters of Fine Arts from Southern Illinois University in 1964.
+Upon completion of his graduate degree, he moved to Florence, Italy, where he has lived ever since.

 - Dartmouth College, Hanover, NH (1988)